philcockfield/meteor-package-paths/README.md

 The [MIT License](http://www.opensource.org/licenses/mit-license.php) (MIT)

-Copyright © 2013 Phil Cockfield
+Copyright © 2013 Phil Cockfield | Tim Haines

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in